frisbee09/cv/docs/content/experience/aurora-junior.md

-- Revolutionising our UI delivery architecture, implementing micro-frontends using Webpack Module Federation, utilising AWS Step Functions to automate the build and release of our applications
-- Designing and maintaining features across multiple MERN and SERN stack micro-services
-- Leading UI design for 7 projects, including a total redesign of the platform that serves content to customers
 - Naturally falling into the UI design lead, UX design lead roles in our small team of devs
 - Teasing out requirements from staff and translating those into technical solutions, managing releases, tracking QA and communicating changes to the business
 - Developing a wind data microservice, performing statistical analysis of wind data and shifting the data set to match client given target parameters using a variety of methodologies in Python